winningproduct/learn-portal/content/2-focus/01-business-model-design.md

 ---
 title: "Business Model Design"
 metaTitle: "Business Model Design | WP"
 metaDescription: "A business model is a visualization of how a company plans to operate, create value and make money.
-In other words, it answers the question of how a company CREATES VALUE for ITSELF while delivering great products or services to its customers.
-The traditional business model consists of nine cells that capture all aspects of a business.
-Information in these nine cells can be used to describe different companies from a startup to a large enterprise."
+The popular business model canvas consists of nine cells that capture different aspects of a business.
+Business model canvas can be used to describe different companies from a startup to a large enterprise."
 published: true

 metaTags: